 - Master’s Degree in public health, environmental health, or evaluation and 5 years relevant experience or BA and 10 years experience

 - Familiarity with non-traditional data sources that can be leveraged to better measure social determinants of health (SDOH) metrics

 - Qualitative and quantitative research skills, including design, implementation, and data analysis

 - Knowledge of secondary data sources relevant to public health

 - Outstanding communication skills, including the ability to listen deeply and respond respectfully across differences in power, privilege, culture, and language

-- Demonstrated knowledge on the topics of systems of oppression; public policy advocacy; civic engagement; public health frameworks related to health equity and the social determinants of health.
+- Demonstrated knowledge on the topics of systems of oppression; public policy advocacy; civic engagement; public health frameworks related to health equity and the social

 - English/Spanish bilingual